 Besides quartz, some of the higher-end watches come with Chinese Seagull automatic and hand-wound mechanisms as well.

-Given that Timex was one of the pioneers of sports watches, it’s no wonder many of their timepieces come with GPS for training, countdown timer, and lap timer functions.
+Given that Timex was one of the pioneers of sports watches, it’s no wonder many of their timepieces come with countdown timers and lap timer functions.
 The chronograph feature with measurements of 1/20th second is also available, as are all sorts of alarm functions.

-So, what to conclude from the materials and functions?
-Timex doesn’t employ high-class materials throughout the whole line of wristwear, nor it uses highly reputable watch movements.
-Nevertheless, the watches last long, keep accurate time and cost a fraction of those with similar attributes.
-Not many brands can achieve that.
+Timex doesn’t employ high-class materials throughout the whole line of wristwear, nor does it use highly reputable watch movements.
+Despite the fact, the watches last long, keep accurate time and cost a fraction of those with similar attributes.

-Timex watches are regarded as very affordable quality timepieces.
-In fact, it is often stretched that Timex offers the best wristwear below $100.
+Timex is one of the best affordable watch brands a man can buy.
 Their simplistic yet durable products have amazed the masses for decades, earning a high reputation in the watch industry.

 Not many watch manufacturers who rely so heavily on Southeast Asia in their production can boast with that kind of reputation.